 - Avoid giving your child marijuana or other forms of cannabis, or prescription or OTC drugs that may slow your child’s actions.

 - This drug may cause nerve problems.
 Most of the time, nerve problems have happened after long-term use over a few months.
 Nerve problems have also happened after short-term use.
-Signs of nerve problems may happen some time after care has stopped.
+Signs of nerve problems may happen some time after the last dose of this drug.
 The signs may go away slowly or may not go away at all.
-Talk with your doctor.

 - Pregnant women or females of childbearing age must not touch the capsules.
 Talk with the doctor.

 - If your child is male, be sure he does not donate sperm while using this drug and for 1 month after stopping.

 - This drug may affect being able to father a child.
 Talk with the doctor.